An Attempt at Exhausting Oneself

 Ability

-Demonstrate the ability to creatively and originally address the editorial and technical constraints of the assignment.
+Find creative, original responses to the editorial and technical constraints of the assignment.

 Capacity for